monotty/fonts/README.md

+# It is not ready for release yet.

 # Monospaced Fonts for CTL Scripts (e.g. Devanagari)

 __Monotty__ is shortening for for two words: Monospaced and TTY (Teletype, Terminal).